inovex/elements/src/components/ino-button/readme.md

 document.querySelector('ino-button').addEventListener('<event>', ...)
 ```

-The declarative version supported as well, for example:
+The declarative version is supported as well, for example:

 ```html
 <ino-button onclick="handler()"></ino-button>